- Download our Moving to Sydney Guide (PDF)

 Driving in Sydney

 Because of Sydney’s extensive public transport network, most expats manage to get around without the use of a private car.
-Even those that do have their own vehicle avoid Sydney’s city centre area during peak hours.
-For expats with children, those living further out in the suburbs or those that envisage travelling through Australia for vacations or weekend trips, a private car can be useful.
+Even those who do have their own vehicle tend to avoid Sydney’s city centre area during peak hours due to heavy traffic and expensive parking.

 Cycling in Sydney